MICxN/ANN-based-Spectrum-Sensing-for-Cognitive-Radio-Networks/Readme.txt

 Copyrights reserved by the authors: Maunil R. Vyas, Dhaval K. Patel and Miguel Lopez-Benitez

-Acknowledgment: This   work   was   supported   by   DST-UKIERI   Programme under the Grant DST/INT/UK/P-150/2016.
+Acknowledgement: This   work   was   supported   by   DST-UKIERI   Programme under the Grant DST/INT/UK/P-150/2016.
 The authors  also  thank  School of Engineering and Applied Science,  Ahmedabad  University  and University of Liverpool for the infrastructure support.